Rona Anderson: Film career

 Rona Anderson's first major film was the drama Sleeping Car to Trieste (1948) directed by John Paddy Carstairs.
 Anderson played the role of Alice (originally named "Belle" by Dickens) in Scrooge (1951), a film adaptation of Charles Dickens's A Christmas Carol.
 She appeared alongside Lee Patterson in Man with a Gun (1958), directed by Montgomery Tully, while her last major film appearance was in The Prime of Miss Jean Brodie (1969).
 Following this film she continued her work on the stage and in television series.

 From 1953 until 1983, Anderson appeared in several British television programmes.
 She appeared in three episodes of The Human Jungle (1964–1965) during its second season.
 Anderson played the role of Mary on the British sitcom Bachelor Father (1970–1971).
 Anderson later appeared in an episode of the long-running crime series The Professionals entitled Cry Wolf, in which her husband, Gordon Jackson, played George Cowley.

 Critical assessment

-Of her numerous roles in British B films in the 1950s, the film historians Steve Chibnall and Brian McFarlane say: "She was essentially crisp and wholesome, in her open Scots prettiness and brought a proper spirited resourcefulness to these assorted plucky heroines, making them a good deal more endearing and credible than the screenplays deserved."
+Of her numerous roles in British B films in the 1950s, the film historians Steve Chibnall and Brian McFarlane wrote: "She was essentially crisp and wholesome, in her open Scots prettiness and brought a proper spirited resourcefulness to these assorted plucky heroines, making them a good deal more endearing and credible than the screenplays deserved."

-Death
+Personal life and death

+Anderson was married to the actor Gordon Jackson from 1951 until his death in 1990.

-Anderson died on 23 July 2013, two weeks before her 87th birthday.
+Anderson died on 23 July 2013, aged 86.